paulmacnicol/openai_vision/README.md

     shell_command:
       run_openai_weather: "python3 /config/custom_components/openai_vision/image2text.py --camera camera.webcam --prompt Weather --style BBC --model gpt-4o"

 Trigger this command from the Developer Tools screen, an automation, or a Lovelace button to run the image processing script.
+The output is a weather report in the style of a BBC reporter, based on the photo from the camera specified.

+The response is then saved as an attribute in sensor.openai_vision_weather_response.
+The response includes the prompt, model, camera, and style in the json attributes, making it easy to present the results or process further

 Required Tokens and Information
 -------------------------------